lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 design complications described later.

 The SW can receive TPM commands with payload (address and data) and respond to the read commands with the return data using the TPM submodule in the SPI_DEVICE HWIP.
-The submodule provides the command, address, write, and read FIFOs for the SW to communicate with the TPM host system, South Brige (SB).
+The submodule provides the command, address, write, and read FIFOs for the SW to communicate with the TPM host system.
 The submodule also supports the SW by managing a certain set of the FIFO registers and returning the read request by HW quickly.

 ## Compatibility